Icky50/fix-it-hackclub-userscript/README.md

 ## 🚀 Getting Started

 1) Install a browser-extension that runs and manages userscripts.
 Example: [Tampermonkey](https://www.tampermonkey.net/)
 2) Import the userscript.
-TODO: Greasefork upload and explanation
+You should use the uploaded version at [Greasy Fork](https://greasyfork.org/en/scripts/540261-fix-it-hackclub-userscript).
 3) enable the userscript and enjoy

 ---